Giving Frequently Asked Questions

 What is the Matching Gift Program?

 Many corporations and organizations match charitable gifts made by their employees.
 If your employer offers a matching gift program, you may be able to double or even triple your gift to Parker!
-Contact your human resources office to see if your organization matches charitable gifts.
+Contact your human resources office to see if your organization matches charitable gifts, or use our search engine here.
 Please send the forms they provide to the Advancement Office, Francis Parker School, 6501 Linda Vista Road, San Diego, CA 92111.

 How Do I Get Involved in the Annual Giving Campaign?